 There’s a simple formula in both slides that we’re following to create an impact metric with an image.

-1. Choose a relevant background image.
+Choose a relevant background image.
 In this case, we’ve got some happy customers pointing at our impact metric as if to recommend us.

-3. Ensure that the text in our impact metric is easy to read and stands out against the background.
-In this case, because the image is cropped, we have a white background, making it particularly easy to ensure that our text is readable.
+Ensure that the text in our impact metric is easy to read and stands out against the background.
+In this case, because the image is cropped, we have a white background, making it easy to ensure that our text is readable.

 3. Multiple Metrics